mangolang/documentation/source/language_reference/keywords.rst

   In combination with various keywords, this starts a block, either multiline by indentation, or inline.

 ``+``, ``-``, ``*``, ``/`` (plus, minus, asterisk, slash)
-  As binary operators, these are the usual mathematical operations.
+  As binary operators on values, these are the usual mathematical operations.

   As unary operators, ``+`` and ``-`` are positive and negative values.

   In types, ``X*`` is a shorthand for a collection of ``X``.

+  As a binary operator for types, ``+`` is used to indicate a combination of trait bounds.

 ``//`` (double slash)
   As binary operator, integer division.